surrealwaffle/thesurrealwaffle/README.md

 ## Prerequisites

-In order to build these projects, you will need:
+To build, you will need:
- * Boost 1.72 or later (tested), specifically the Boost.Geometry and Boost.Iterator libraries;
+ * Boost 1.72 or later (built against), specifically the Boost.Geometry and Boost.Iterator libraries;
- * a 32-bit compiler with C++20 support (GCC 9.2 with -std=c++2a on MinGW suffices);
+ * GCC 9.2 or greater, capable of compiling 32-bit applications (built against);
  * CodeBlocks, to open and build the projects.

 To build with CodeBlocks, open the workspace file (`sentinel.workspace`) and Build Workspace.
+You will likely need to change the compiler the project files use.
 `sentinel.dll` will be copied into the `build` directory.
 The `sentinel` modules included in this project will be copeid into `build\modules`.

 ## Installing

- 1. Copy `sentinel.dll` into the `controls` subfolder located within the Halo install directory.
+ 1. Copy `sentinel.dll` into the `controls` (or `mods` if you are using the beta release of Chimera) subfolder located within the Halo install directory.
  2. Create a folder named `sentinel` in the Halo install directory.
  3. Copy `simulacrum.dll` into the `sentinel` subfolder.